qingstor/qingstor-sdk-objective-c/README.md

-# QingStor SDK for C and C++
+# QingStor SDK for Objective C

-The official QingStor SDK for the C and C++ programming language.
+The official QingStor SDK for the Objective C programming language.

 The project is implemented with C++.
 It also provides C style interface ( C wrapper for C++ interface ).